JeroenVdb/calmcard/README.md

 **not-so-wild wildcard string matching**

 Calmcard provides a simple string pattern matching with `*` as the only special character which is a placeholder for any sequence of characters, unless it is escaped.

+Calmcard was made to have a `glob` like tool for arbitrary strings where slashes have no special meaning.
+It also does explicitly not use regular expressions because of speed, proper escaping and because writing regular expression strings in JavaScript gets messy and unreadable very quick.

 ## Examples